LyubomirT/poem-autosuggestion/README.md

 ## License

-This project is licensed under the [BSD-2 Clause Simplified](LICENSE).
+This project is licensed under the [BSD 2-Clause Simplified License](LICENSE).